dekelev/feathers-http-distributed/README.md

 | dnsSuffix | string | no | Overrides the `dnsSuffix` init option. |
 | timeout | number | no | Overrides the `timeout` init option. |
 | proxy | object | no | Overrides the `proxy` init option. |

+### Debug logs

+Debug logs can be enabled by settings the `DEBUG` environment variable to `feathers-http-distributed*,axios`.

+### Debugging in Kubernetes

+You can use the `proxy` option to send internal traffic for remote services into Kubernetes clusters via transparent HTTP proxies.

+Tools like [Telepresence](https://www.telepresence.io/) can help you locally debug traffic coming into Kubernetes pods running FeathersJS apps in local or remote clusters.

+If you use the `proxy` option to debug traffic into the Kubernetes cluster, then you can simply use the `--inject-tcp` option in Telepresence and run the FeathersJS app in debug mode as you normally do.

+See [here](https://github.com/dekelev/kong-transparent-proxy) for example of applying transparent HTTP proxy in Kubernetes.